 This water heater can deliver scalding temperature water at any faucet in the system.
 Be careful whenever using hot water to avoid scalding injury.
 Certain appliances such as dishwashers and automatic clothes washers may require increased temperature water.
 By setting the thermostat on this water heater to obtain the increased temperature water required by these appliances, you might create the potential for scald injury.
 To protect against injury, you should install an ASSE approved mixing valve in the water system.
-This valve will reduce point of discharge temperature by mixing cold and hot water in branch supply lines.
-Such valves are available from the local plumbing supplier.
-The following chart details the relationship of water temperature and time with regard to scald injury and may be used as a guide in determining the safest water temperature for your applications.
+This valve will reduce the point of discharge temperature by mixing cold and hot water in branch supply lines.
+Such valves are available from the manufacturer of this water heater or a local plumbing supplier.
+The following chart details the relationship of water temperature and time in regard to scald injury and may be used as a guide in determining the safest water temperature for your applications.